An Aggregation Scheme for Increased Power: Method

 \section{Method}

-\subsection{Review: Comparative studies with repeated measurements of the outcome}
+\subsection{Review: Comparative Studies With Repeated Measurements of the Outcome}

 In educational settings assessing the efficacy of interventions, students frequently enter and exit studies at different points.
 For example in BURST, we examined a reading intervention on early elementary students across four years.
 Depending on their grade at the study's outset, the number of observations on each student varied from one to four.
-Table \ref{tab:cohort1} illustrates this phenomenon for BURST's first cohort.
+Table \ref{tab:cohort1} illustrates this phenomenon for BURST's first of four total cohorts.

 Data sources for similarly structured efficacy trials will incorporate an analogous design, with varying numbers of observations on any given participant.
 Thus, the method chosen to handle multiple observations is of great importance not only in BURST but in other longitudinal settings as well.
 The simplest outcome analysis might sidestep this debate entirely by solely examining outcomes when students exit the study (e.g. 3rd grade observations in BURST).
 For Cohort 1 in Table \ref{tab:cohort1}, this entails using data from the diagonal and discarding the remaining data.
 This method, herein termed ``exit observation'' analysis, treats the student rather than the student-year as the unit of analysis.
-Exit observation analysis is appropriate to such models as
+Exit observation analysis typically uses models such as

 where $Y_{ij3}$ denotes the outcome of student $i$ in school $j$ in the third grade, $X$ represents a set of demographic covariates, and $Z$ denotes the treatment status.
 An example of this method may be found in \citet{simmons2008indexing}.
 In addition to its simplicity, exit observation analysis provides one notable benefit: an easily defined and identified overall average treatment effect, i.e. $\E[Y_{ij3}^{(Z=1)} - Y_{ij3}^{(Z=0)}]$.